 The dog owner may argue that the injured individual suffered harm because they were trespassing, or that the injured individual was contributorily negligent by enticing the dog or making the dog want to bite the injured individual.

-You will need a knowledgeable dog bit attorney to help you counter the arguments defense counsel will put forward.
+You will need a knowledgeable personal injury attorney to help you counter the arguments defense counsel will put forward.
 Our Austin dog bite lawyers can help present the strongest case possible to allow you to recover the monetary compensation you deserve.

 Consequences of Severe Dog Bites

 Dog bites are not minor events.
 Bone fractures, exorbitant medical bills, abrasions, and dangerous infections can occur due to vicious dog bites.
-An individual recovering from a dog bit may experience rising medical bills, lost wages, and pain and suffering.
+Victims and their families recovering from a dog bit may experience rising medical bills, lost wages, and pain and suffering.
 No one has to deal with these symptoms alone.

 4.5 Million Dog Bites in the United States Every Year

 4.5 million people in the United States suffer dog bites every year.
 Dog bites are not always minor injuries.
-Victims experience violent attacks that have the potential to cause life-threatening harm and lingering disease.
-Negligent owners and handlers are often responsible for these vicious attacks.
+Dog bite victims experience violent attacks that have the potential to cause life-threatening harm and lingering disease.
+Negligent owners and handlers are often responsible for these vicious, sometimes fatal dog attacks.

-An Austin dog bite lawyer can help you defend your legal rights in a court of law.
+An Austin dog bite lawyer can help victims of dog bites to fight for their legal rights in a court of law.
 The lawyers at our firm understand how to present facts and legal arguments to the judge and the jury.
 Our aggressive advocacy will enable us to pursue the maximum amount of monetary compensation for you.

 Do not rest on your rights or allow the insurance companies to intimidate you and try to convince you to settle for less financial compensation than you deserve.